IRMAC: Interpretable Refined Motifs in Binary Classification for Smart Grid Applications: The proposed methodology

-To use the extracted RMs as classifiers, a simple Neural Network (NN) solution is proposed to classify the users while preserving the interpretability of the IRMAC solution.
-The proposed classifier contains a single neuron with linear function as in \eqref{eq:linear}, cascaded with a Sigmoid function as in \eqref{eq:sigmoid}, where $\mathbf{I}$ is the input data with $k$ users' motifs of length $m$, and $\vec{a_1}$, $b_1$, $a_2$, $b_2$ are the weights and biases of the linear function and the Sigmoid function, $\vec{U}_{sn}$ is the output vector from the linear function with length $k$, and vector $\vec{U}_{sig}$ with length $k$ is the Sigmoid classification outputs for $k$ users.
+To use the extracted RMs as classifiers, a simple Neural Network (NN) model is used to classify the users while preserving the interpretability of the Interpretable Refined Motifs in Binary Classification (IRMAC) solution.
+The proposed classifier contains a single neuron with a linear function in the hidden layer as in Equation~\eqref{eq:linear}, cascaded with a sigmoid function in the output layer in Equation~\eqref{eq:sigmoid}, where $\mathbf{I}$ is the input data with $k$ users' motifs of length $m$, and $\vec{a_1}$, $b_1$, $a_2$, $b_2$ are the weights and biases of the linear function and the sigmoid function, $\vec{U}_{sn}$ is the output vector from the linear function with length $k$, and vector $\vec{U}_{sig}$ with length $k$ is the sigmoid classification outputs for $k$ users: